27Shambhavi/Digital-Twin-Metro/README.md

 Metro construction can disrupt existing traffic networks through lane closures, rerouting pressure, increased waiting time, lower average speed, and higher travel-time uncertainty.
 Traditional traffic analysis often studies these impacts after deployment or with limited static assumptions.

 This project addresses the need for a digital twin that can simulate construction scenarios, generate measurable mobility indicators, predict congestion, and support proactive mitigation planning.

-## Research Motivation

-Smart cities need data-driven tools that connect microscopic traffic simulation with AI-based forecasting.
-A digital twin provides a controlled environment where normal, construction, and peak-hour scenarios can be compared before real-world interventions are finalized.

-The motivation is to support safer, faster, and more explainable urban transport planning during metro infrastructure development.

 ## Project Objectives